ghc-proposals/ghc-proposals/proposals/0000-local-modules.rst

       The term *module* can refer to either a top-level or a local module.

    #.
 The ambient QEnv within the local module extends the ambient QEnv
       of the enclosing module with its local definitions.
+This means that all qualified names in scope in the enclosing module are in scope in the local module.

-      In particular, definitions in a local module may be mutually recursive with definitions in other local modules or outside of any local module.
+   #.
+Definitions in a local module may be mutually recursive with definitions
+      in other local modules or outside of any local module.
 That is, local modules influence scoping only, but not type-checking or dependency (which remain constrained by compilation units, as they are today).

    #.
 Let the ambient QEnv of the local module (call it ``M``) be ``E``.
-      (This QEnv includes
+      The export QEnv
-      definitions in scope from the outer module.)
-The export QEnv of ``M`` is the result of interpreting ``exports`` (if given) with respect to ``E``.
+      of ``M`` is the result of interpreting ``exports`` (if given) with respect to ``E``.